tevissaur/README-generator/README.md

   ## <a id="contributing"></a> Contributing
   ### Bug Reports

-  - Ensure your issue [has not already been reported][1].
+  - Ensure your issue [has not already been reported].
 It may already be fixed!
   - Include the steps you carried out to produce the problem.
   - Include the behavior you observed along with the behavior you expected, and why you expected it.